spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/pubsub-to-appengine/_index.md

 ---
-title: "Codelab: Deploying GCS Pub/Sub Artifacts to App Engine"
+title: "Deploy GCS Pub/Sub Artifacts to Google App Engine"
-linkTitle: "Codelab: Deploying GCS Pub/Sub Artifacts to App Engine"
+linkTitle: "Deploy GCS Pub/Sub Artifacts to GAE"
-weight: 2
 description: >
-  The goal of this codelab is to trigger a Spinnaker pipeline with a Pub/Sub message from GCS upon upload of a tarball.
+  Trigger a pipeline from a Pub/Sub message from GCS upon upload of a tarball to GAE.
 ---

 The goal of this codelab is to trigger a Spinnaker pipeline with a Pub/Sub message from GCS upon upload of a tarball.